sonatype-nexus-community/contribute.sonatype.com/content/en/docs/project-classification/graduation-process.md

 ### Open Issues

-Any open issues should have the graduation notice shared.
+Any open issues should be closed with a notice of the graduation.

 ## Graduating